Is Dry Needling, Acupuncture?

 Acupuncturists are registered with the Australian Health Practitioner Agency (AHPRA) and the Chinese Medicine Board of Australia (CMBA).
 It is actually illegal to claim to be an Acupuncturist or imply that you are an Acupuncturist without being registered.
 The purpose is to protect the public from negligence, safe needle handling, sanitation, liability insurance, and to ensure continuing education of practitioners.
 In order to be registered, acupuncturists must undergo 4 years minimum (roughly 3,000 formal education hours) of training and 900 or more hours of supervised clinical practice.

-As part of the rigorous 4 year degree, acupuncturists must study Western Medical Science, such as Anatomy, Physiology, Pathology, Biochemistry, and Western Medical Diagnosis, in addition to Chinese Medical Theory, Channel Location, Point Location, Needling Techniques & Contraindications, and specializations such as Traumatology, Internal Medicine, Gynecology, Pediatrics, Opthamalogy, Ear, Nose and Throat, etc.
+As part of the rigorous 4 year degree, acupuncturists must study Western Medical Science, such as Anatomy, Physiology, Pathology, Biochemistry, and Western Medical Diagnosis, in addition to Chinese Medical Theory, Channel Location, Point Location, Needling Techniques & Contraindications, and intensive courses of study such as Traumatology, Internal Medicine, Gynecology, Pediatrics, Opthamalogy, Ear, Nose and Throat, etc.

 Dry Needling by contrast is unregistered, therefore anyone can technically perform this with out having to undergo any training at all.
-Dry Needling courses that are offered to Massage Therapists, Physiotherapists, Osteopaths, Chiropractors, and Medical Doctors, consist on average of only 16 hours of training.
+Dry Needling courses require as little as 16 hours of training before a practitioner can be qualified to perform the practice.

 How do I know if I am seeing a qualified and registered acupuncturist for Treatment?